DaPutzy/intellij-sops-plugin/README.md

 **CLI equivalent:** `sops --encrypt --in-place <file>`

-**Requirements:** sops needs to be able to encrypt content i.e. sops will use the file ending of the existing file to figure our the file type, but some environment variables or a `.sops.yaml` are still required for encryption
+**Requirements:** sops needs to be able to encrypt content i.e. sops will use the file ending of the existing file to figure out the file type, but some environment variables or a `.sops.yaml` are still required for encryption